Journey Tracker

 When clicking a process from the list, detailed tracking information appears:

-• masterRID (1) - a unique identifier of an EasySend transaction.
+• Master RID (1) - a unique identifier of an EasySend transaction.

-• The date when the process's status changed.
+• The date the event was created

-• The time when the process's status changed.
+• The time the event was created

-• Customer Name.
+• Customer role

-• RID - a unique identifier of an EasySend step.
-The RID is nested under the masterRID.
-When creating a transaction, it can be divided into steps, for example, when using the Workflow Manager.
+• RID - a unique identifier of a transaction's step.
+The RID is nested under the Master RID.
+A transaction can be divided into steps, such as when using the Workflow Manager.
 Each step will receive its own unique RID as part of its URL, for example: player-demo.easysend.app/customer/onboarding/page0/0?lang=en&rid=qDzVpy_U7gY.

 NOTE

-• An OPENED status can appear multiple times due to process refreshing or when re-clicking a link.
+An Opened status can appear multiple times due to process refreshing or when re-clicking a link.

 Figure 5: Detailed Tracking Information

-• Cancel the link of the process (and update its status to CANCELLED).
+• Cancel the link of the process (and update its status to Cancelled).

-• Resend the link of the process (and update its status to LINK SENT).
+• Resend the link of the process (and update its status to Link-Sent).

 Figure 6: Additional Actions